 My commitments to my buyers

-To that end, I always begin with a detailed meeting with my buyers.
-If two people are buying a home together, I want to meet with both people together.
+I always begin with a detailed meeting with my buyers.
+If two people are buying a home together, I want to meet with both people together if at all possible.
 Even couples who have been married for many years find that buying a home brings up differences in perspective.
 For most people, purchasing a home is the largest investment they will make, and committing large amounts of money tends to bring up fears, uncertainties, and differences that some couples didn’t know they had.
 This does not mean that there’s something wrong with the relationship!
 It’s a perfectly normal reaction to making a major life decision.
 I consider the emotional aspects of the transaction in addition to the financial and physical aspects.

 I always give my buyers an update on the current market—how it is different from a few months ago, and what we might anticipate in the coming months.
 I endeavor to give them a sense of the differences among neighborhoods in terms of price, amenities and available inventory.

 The hardest part is often the “reality check” about what their budget will purchase.
+I will recommend trusted loan brokers who can review your financial situation and get you pre-approved for a loan.
 Not surprisingly, many buyers envisage purchasing more house in a better neighborhood than their budget can afford.
 We will talk about expectations, what features in a home or neighborhood are requirements, and which are on a wish list.
 Most buyers soon realize that the buying process represents compromises, and I will help them in adjusting expectations as required.

 Once my buyers have a sense of the process, and some background on what has actually sold in the price ranges and neighborhoods appropriate to them, then we are ready to look at properties.
 Many agents start by immediately showing houses without the context I give my buyers.
 Time and time again I have buyers thank me for giving them an accurate picture of what to expect in advance, saving them time and heartaches!